Drums GiftsT-shirtsMusic StickersCool AccessoriesJewelry

 2. Know the material better than anyone else! –This is the key to a successful audition.
 If you know the tunes better than anyone else (assuming you play them with feeling and with good time) you will probably get the gig.

-3. Be personable. – The second most important criteria in getting a gig is how well the other members of the band think they might be able to get along with you.
+3. Be personable. – The second most important criteria in getting a gig (other than how well you play the drums) is how well the other members of the band think they might be able to get along with you.
 Be friendly, but be yourself.
 People can usually see through facades.

 Keeping the Gig